| "My lord?" The voice

 Legolas frowned, but Eowyn took the goblet and drank.

-"Very well my lord," said the elleth, "you may
+"Very well, my lord," said the elleth, "you may

 The guests put out their candles, leaving only the threshing

-as Legolas lowered his lady to the floor.
+floor bathed in light and, as Legolas lowered his lady to the

 "I will make it as loving as I can, melmenya," he whispered,